ColinKennedy/tree-sitter-usd/README.md

 # tree-sitter-usd

-This library parses USD ASCII files using [tree-sitter](https://tree-sitter.github.io/tree-sitter) to produce a light-weight representation of the file.
+This library parses USD ASCII files using [tree-sitter](https://tree-sitter.github.io/tree-sitter) to produce a light-weight grammar of the file.

 ## Building + Using